cartant/rxjs-marbles/README.md

     frameworkMatcher?: boolean;
 }

-function configure(options: Configuration): void;
+function configure(options: Configuration): { marbles: MarblesFunction };
 ```

 The `configure` method can be used to specify the assertion functions that are to be used.
 Calling it is optional; it's only necessary if particular assertion functions are to be used.
+It returns an object containing a `marbles` function that will use the specified configuration.

 The default implementations simply perform the assertion and throw an error for failed assertions.